Home

 It is normal for an arbitrator to be appointed for his specialist technical knowledge and experience of the matters in dispute e.g. a Lawyer, Engineer, Architect or Quantity Surveyor.

 On the 31 January 1997 Parliament enacted the Arbitration Act 1996.
-The Arbitration Act is generally recognised as being a masterpiece of legislation being founded on three principles, namely, (i) the fair resolution of disputes by an impartial tribunal without unnecessary delay and expense (ii) the parties are free to agree how there disputes are resolved, subject only to such safeguards as are necessary in the public interest and (iii) the court should not intervene unless provided by the Act.
+The Arbitration Act is generally recognised as being a masterpiece of legislation being founded on three principles, namely, (i) the fair resolution of disputes by an impartial tribunal without unnecessary delay and expense (ii) the parties being free to agree how their disputes are resolved, subject only to such safeguards as are necessary in the public interest and (iii) the court should not intervene unless provided by the Act.
 To facilitate this objective the Act provides mandatory and non-mandatory provisions.

 The Act is also written in such a way to attract parties across the world to bring their disputes for resolution by arbitration in England including provisions for the recognition and enforcement of certain foreign awards in court.